 You can earn about 50,000 bonus points worth up to $1,000.
 With 5x the rewards at grocery stores, restaurants, and bars, the American Express Cobalt Card is the perfect credit card not just for millennials.
 In addition, with Amex Membership Rewards at your disposal for travel, it makes for a top travel credit card.

-- Welcome bonus: Up to 30,000 bonus points (2,500 points per monthly billing cycle that you spend up to $500 in net purchases on your card in your first year), plus a 20,000-point bonus if you spend $3,000 in purchases during the first three months of owning the CardCard.
+• Welcome bonus: Up to 30,000 bonus points (2,500 points per monthly billing cycle if you spend up to $500 in net purchases on your card in your first year), plus a 20,000-point bonus if you spend $3,000 in purchases during the first three months of owning the CardCard.

 If you desire the best rewards credit card for travel points, the American Express Cobalt® Card is an easy choice.